 Portable ramps can be differentiated into 3 subgroups:

-ramps These consist of two separate lanes and can be rigid or telescopic in length.
-They are used to negotiate steps or to cross over into cars.
+These consist of two separate lanes and can be rigid or telescopic in length.
+They are used to negotiate steps or to transfer to a car.
 The distance between the lanes can be determined individually.

-Stationary ramps are permanently fixed and can be folded according to the model.
+Stationary ramps are permanently fixed and can be folded, depending on the model.
 The height to be overcome is decisive for the length of the ramp.
-The gradient should not be higher than 6 % to allow independent overcoming.
-A ramp should end on a platform and, in the case of long stretches, have intermediate platforms for rest breaks.
+The slope should not be higher than 6 % to allow independent overcoming.
+A ramp should end on a platform and, in the case of long distances, should have intermediate platforms for rest breaks.

-To ensure safe use of the ramps, the maximum load should be taken into account when purchasing them.
-In addition, stationary ramps should have a railing and portable ramps should be positioned near railings.
-Many models have edge protection to prevent them from rolling off to the side.
+To allow for safe use of ramps, attention should be paid to the max. load when purchasing.
+In addition, stationary ramps should have railings and portable ramps should be positioned near railings.
+To prevent rolling sideways, many models have edge protection.

 Only mobile ramps are assistive products as defined by the Statuatory Health Insurance's Medical Technical aids register under item number 22.50.01.0XXX.